Zak Ottow: Background

 Ottow was born and raised in Milwaukee, Wisconsin with an older biological brother and two older stepbrothers.
 Ottow started training in wrestling and football – becoming an All-State select in latter – while attending Wisconsin Lutheran High School.
 He attended Air Force Academy in Colorado for two years before transferring to University of Wisconsin in Milwaukee from where he graduated with a degree in kinesiology.

-After his college football career had finished, he begun training Brazilian jiu-jitsu and later picking up kickboxing.
+After his college football career had finished, he began training Brazilian jiu-jitsu and later picking up kickboxing.
 Eventually he started mixed martial arts training and started his professional career not long after.
 Ottow's typical day of training splits into three sessions.
 He starts his early morning with strength and conditional training; he works on his wrestling or boxing during the midday, and finishes off his day with BJJ training.

 Mixed martial arts career

 Early career

 Ottow participated in various regional MMA promotions primarily in the Upper Midwest such as King of the Cage, North American Fighting Championship, and Legacy Fighting Championship.
-He amassed a record of 13–3 prior signed by Ultimate Fighting Championship (UFC).
+He amassed a record of 13–3 prior to being signed by Ultimate Fighting Championship (UFC).